cosmoarunn/zmq-nodejs-guide/src/zmq/using-zmq.md

 ## Typescript or Javascript?

-It's just Javascript, absolutely!
+Typescript is transpiler which provides a compiled output in Javascript.
+It's more traceable and convenient to code when you're switching to larger projects where a heavy typing is needed.
+It's better you start with Typescript.
 Javascript is easy to learn and use even for a someone new to the programming world and relatively 'go with examples' by copy-paste or to read and understand the code.
 We can start working with Javascript and slowly switch over to Typescript which provides a neat and better way of programming Javascript.
 As we all know, the final compiled Typescript code is just pure Javascript.

+>Wish everything goes with Typescript than just Javascript!

 ## Pre-requisites